Japanese robotics: Commercial applications

 Fumio Miyazaki, an engineering science professor at the Toyonaka Campus of Osaka University, has stated that Japanese scientists could potentially provide thousands of humanoids that could be working alongside humans by the end of the 2020s.

-Japan has the highest number of industrial robots in the world.
+Japan has the second-highest number of industrial robots in the world after China.
 Over a quarter of a million robots are employed in an effort to reduce the high labor costs and support further industrial mechanization.
 Japan wants robotics in the 21st century to be what automobiles were in the 20th century.

 Robots are also seen as a solution to Japan's declining birth rate and shrinking workforce, which is an important issue in Japanese society.
 Although the number of workers that a robot could replace varies on the type of industry, a robot may do the job for several workers and can provide an answer to the nation's declining workforce.
 This is expected to weigh heavily on future pension and health-care programs.